Equilevel algebras: Formal definition and basic properties of equilevel algebras

-So, the entire space $\overline{CD}_k(M)$ can be identified with a semialgebraic subvariety of a finite-dimensional Grassmann manifold: each subalgebra is associated with its intersection with the space ${\mathcal L}$.
-If $M$ is compact then this subvariety is also compact.
-The topological structure of $\overline{CD}_k(M)$ induced by this identification from the topology of the Grassmann manifold does not depend on the choice of the space ${\mathcal L}$ satisfying the condition (\ref{condition}): indeed, each larger space ${\mathcal L}' \supset {\mathcal L}$ defines the same topology of $\overline{CD}_k(M)$, and any two finite-dimensional subspaces are subspaces of some common larger finite-dimensional subspace.
+Thus, the entire space $\overline{CD}_k(M)$ can be identified with a semialgebraic subvariety of a finite-dimensional Grassmann manifold: each subalgebra $\F$ is associated with its intersection $ \F \cap {\mathcal L}$ with a $k$-representative space ${\mathcal L}$.
+According to the {\em curve selection lemma} (see \cite{M}, \S~3), if $M$ is compact, then this subvariety is also compact.
+The topological structure of the space $\overline{CD}_k(M)$ is induced from the topology of the Grassmann manifold and is independent on the choice of the space ${\mathcal L}$.
+Indeed, each larger space ${\mathcal L}' \supset {\mathcal L}$ defines the same topology of $\overline{CD}_k(M)$, and any two finite-dimensional subspaces of $C^\infty(M,{\mathbb R})$ are subspaces of a common larger finite-dimensional subspace.